rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.3.1 =
+Fixed online booking shortcode loading a contact form instead of the booking form

 = 1.3.0 =
 * Add caching of all external data